OMAS-IIIF/cserve/README.md

 There are two builing options:

 - local building.
 Supported are currently
-  - OS X Big Sur
+  - OS X Big Sur, Monterey
   - Ubuntu 20.04 LTE
 - building in docker